 Continue southbound, passing charming maritime communities.
 Travel through Port Hawksbury and over the Canso Causeway connecting eastern and western Nova Scotia. .
 Why not stop at the ‘Sherbrooke village’ for a day trip back in time as Nova Scotia’s 19th century heritage is brought to life for visitors of all ages.
 Overnight in Liscomb Mills.

 Day 16 Liscomb Mills to Halifax (196 km) – Fly home

 Make your way to the Liscomb Game Sanctuary to observe an abundance of wildlife.
 Follow the Marine Drive back to the airport for your return flight home.

 Camper's Haven Campground & Cottages in Yarmouth

 Whidden's Campground in Antigonish

 Cheticamp Campground - National Park

 Please call one of our travel experts on 0207 616 9184 to tell us your requirements

 Selected dates between June and September 2018 and 2019

-Price based on London departure airport, please call for any other departure airport.
+Price based on London departure airport for 2019, please call for any other departure airport.